josechang/sciinfo/README.md

 		pip install beautifulsoup4

-* Step 3: Move into the repository of the spider.
+* Step 3: Move into the directory of the spider.

 		cd ~/nordron-sciinfo/Code/Wolverine_Webcrawler